allbto/iOS-INTableView/README.md

 ===========

-This is totally in development, nothing finished yet.
-A tutorial and a demo will come.
+This is in development, nothing finished yet.
+A demo will come soon.